Looking for Arawarra ...... an international research effort .... terminated

 * 26 January - Marlene Longbottom and Michael Organ, Frankenstein Australis & clandestine dismemberment - a terror incognita, 26 January 2024.
 Draft article.

 * 17 - 23 June - Three academics from St. Andrews University, Scotland, visit the Shoalhaven to discuss the Arawarra Research Project - Professor David Herd, Professor Tom Jones and Professor Emma Sutton.
-They meet online and in person with members of the local Indigenous community, including Alfred Wellington; staff of the Wollyungah Education Centre, University of Wollongong; plus both Professor Longbottom and Michael Organ.
+They meet online and in person with members of the local Indigenous community, including Alfred Wellington of the Jerrinja Local Aboriginal Land Council; staff of the Wollyungah Education Centre, University of Wollongong; plus both Professor Longbottom and Michael Organ.
+No restrictions on the research project are discussed or put in place at that time.
+All aspects of the research project are open and publically discussed at the time, and from the point of implementation of the research project.

-* 17 June - Marlene Longbottom, IE&RC Brief - Discussion brief for a meeting with researchers from St Andrews University, Scotland.
+* 17 June - Marlene Longbottom, IE&RC Brief, James Cook University - Discussion brief for a meeting with researchers from St Andrews University, Scotland.

 2025

 * 30 March - Peter Botsman, Australian Frankenstein: Alexander Berry, Mary Shelley and Arawarra, The Author, 30 March 2025.
-An article based in part on the work of Longbottom and Organ, alongside Botsman over Indigenous research.
+An article based in part on the work of Longbottom and Organ, alongside Botsman own Indigenous research.
+No mention is made therein of the ongoing research by Longbottom and Organ or of the origin by MO of the Frankenstein connection.

 * November - Jacob Mara (Morris) and Lincoln Smith, Arawarra [Performance / play], 2026 Program, Merrigong Theatre Company, Wollongong, November 2025.
 Public announcement of upcoming performances.